vtuber-plan/langport/README.md

 It is inspired by project [lmsys/fastchat](https://github.com/lm-sys/FastChat), we hope that the serving platform is lightweight and fast, but fastchat includes other features such as training and evaluation make it complicate.

 The core features include:
-- The fast inference for state-of-the-art models.
+- A distributed serving system for state-of-the-art models.
-- A distributed serving system with OpenAI-Compatible RESTful APIs.
+- OpenAI-Compatible RESTful APIs.
+- FauxPilot-Compatible RESTful APIs.

 ## News
 - [2023/05/10] langport project started.